MarcMaussner/qml_cysec/README.md

 ## List of cybersecurity attacks for experimentsc
 - Crosstalk:
-  - create proof of concept with noisy backend -> try to flip one possible qubit
+  - create proof of concept with noisy backend -> try to flip one possible qubit in accordance with: Abdullah Ash-Saki, Mahabubul Alam, and Swaroop Ghosh.
+2020.
+Analysis of crosstalk in NISQ devices and security implications in multi-programming regime.
+In Proceedings of the ACM/IEEE International Symposium on Low Power Electronics and Design (ISLPED '20).
+Association for Computing Machinery, New York, NY, USA, 25–30. https://doi.org/10.1145/3370748.3406570
   - create proof of concept qml -> learn logic gates?
   - create real world qml (MNIST, CISAF10),...
 - Transpilation: